Score-based Generative Diffusion Models for Social Recommendations: Related Work

 \textit{\textbf{ (2) Data-centric Social Denoising Methods.}} Current social denoising methods primarily focus on modifying users’ social relations by assessing the confidence of social connections using handcrafted metrics to filter out irrelevant relations.
 For example, GDMSR~\cite{quan2023robust} employs a transformer layer to evaluate the confidence of social connections based on historical interactions, removing a fixed percentage of edges with the lowest similarity scores.
 SHaRe~\cite{jiang2024challenging} and MADM~\cite{ma2024madm} use cosine similarity to assess the reliability of social relations, discarding or rewiring connections with low similarity scores and keeping reliable connections.
 GBSR~\cite{yang2024graph} introduces a theoretically-inspired framework to maximize the mutual information between the denoised social graph and the interaction matrix, but it only drops the links in the social network while ignoring possibly beneficial edge rewiring or injecting operations.
 Generally speaking, existing data-centric social denoising methods can hardly reach the optimal social representation, since the best-fitted measure of social relations remains unknown and cannot be simply designed by human heuristics.
 Besides, graph editing methods only improve users’ social representations indirectly, and the editing path to the optimal graph structure corresponding to the optimal social representation may be computationally infeasible.
-This shows that it is necessary to address the low social homophily issue from an innovative generative perspective, which is the key research aim of this paper.
+This highlights the necessity for innovative generative solutions to low social homophily, which is the central focus of our study.